ubports/docs.ubports.com/sdk/apps/qml/QtQml/Connections.rst

 Properties
 ----------

--  :ref:`ignoreUnknownSignals <sdk_qtqml_connections_ignoreUnknownSignals-prop>`
-   : bool
+-  :ref:`ignoreUnknownSignals <sdk_qtqml_connections_ignoreUnknownSignals>` : bool
--  :ref:`target <sdk_qtqml_connections_target-prop>` : Object
+-  :ref:`target <sdk_qtqml_connections_target>` : Object

 Detailed Description
 --------------------

 A Connections object creates a connection to a QML signal.

 When connecting to signals in QML, the usual way is to create an "on<Signal>" handler that reacts when a signal is received, like this:

 .. code:: qml